ABStein/node-postgres-app/README.md

 Fork and clone the project

-Current vesion of node used for this project is `12.16.0`.
+Current version of node used for this project is `12.16.0`.

 This project also requires an installation of postgresql, in my case I used brew to do this `brew install postgresql`